The Pelagic Zone

 This zone is usually where the continental slope levels off.
 More than 30 percent of the bottom of the ocean is said to be situated here.

 General depth range of the Abyssopelagic Zone: 4000 – 6000 meters

 Hadopelagic – The “Underworld”

 [Origin of the word: Gr.
 Hades - was the name of the Greek God of the Underworld.
 Hades is also the word for the Underworld itself.
 In Greek the word also means 'unseen']

-A lot of these trenches are still unexplored and only a few species have so far been observed here.
+A lot of these trenches are still unexplored, and so far only a few species have been observed here.
 Not many organisms down here would ever survive being brought up to the surface because of the incredible pressure and temperature difference on the way.
 Very little detritus falls this far down so food is thought to be very limited to these organisms.

 General depth of the trenches in the Hadopelagic Zone: 6000 – 11000m The deepest part of the ocean is The Challenger Deep in the Mariana Trench at approximately 11,021 meters (36,160 feet).
 (Ref.
 NODC Frequently Asked Questions )

 For more information on the deep zones, including video, go to our deep sea biome page.

 Find out more about pelagic fisheries by the Pelagic Fisheries Research Programme.

 Do you want to make sure the fish you are eating isn’t over-fished?
 Check out FishWatch to find a list of good choices.